johnmarios/advanced-programming-techniques-lab/labs/lab06/README.md

 ## RQ8
 In the threaded version, producer and consumer share a Python Queue in the same process and must start/stop together.
 In the MQTT version they are separate processes communicating through the broker, can run independently, on different machines, and multiple consumers are supported with no code changes.
 ## RQ9
 In the threaded version, a full queue blocked or dropped messages directly in the producer.
 In the MQTT version, the producer is unaffected, it publishes to the broker regardless.
-If the consumer is offline with QoS 1 and a persistent session the broker queues them until the consumer reconnects.
+If the consumer is offline , with QoS 1,  by default all messages will be lost.
 ## RQ10
-Polling `queue.get(timeout=0.5)` has the consumer actively looping and asking "something in the bin yet ?" every 0.5s.
+Polling `queue.get(timeout=0.5)` has the consumer doing loops every 0.5 seconds, whether there was motion detectd or not.
 The callback pattern (on_message) is passive which means the consumer registers a function and paho-mqtt calls it automatically when a message arrives.
 ## RQ11
 ## RQ12
 ## RQ13
 Yes, both received every message because the broker fans out to all matching subscribers.
 This matters because you can add consumer independently without modifying the producer or any other consumer.
 ## RQ14
 Yes.
-You'd need to configure Mosquitto to listen on all interfaces not just localhost, and point the consumer's `--broker` argument to the rpi's IP address.
+You'd need to make some changes so that the Mosquitto can connect to all interfaces not just localhost, and point the consumer's `--broker` argument to the rpi's IP address.
 ## RQ15
 Decoupling means producer and consumer share no direct connection only a topic name and message format.
 ## RQ16